ErikaJacobs/Personal-Website/content/post/COVID-19 Sparked AWS Ideas/index.md

 With using AWS for this project, it was useful to use packages in Python specifically designed to bridge a connection to AWS S3.
 There were two packages in Python that I ended up getting familiar with through this project: Boto3 and S3FS

 Boto3 is a software development kit (or SDK) which allows incorporation of command line processes within Python code.
-S3fs, on the other hand, stands for "s3 File System", and allows for code in Python to refer to S3 buckets and objects as if they were on your local computer.
+S3fS, on the other hand, stands for "S3 File System", and allows for code in Python to refer to S3 buckets and objects as if they were files on your local computer.

 Ultimately, I found Boto3 to be VERY useful, and would certainly use it again for future projects.